Alexanua/AlexWarehouse/README.md

 Static resources are served from the frontend/build directory.
 Scheduled tasks for checking product alerts are configured to run every hour.
 Usage
-Run the Backend:
+Run the Backend
 bash
 Copy code
 java -jar target/AlexWarehouse-0.0.1-SNAPSHOT.jar
-Access the Frontend:
+Access the Frontend
 Open a browser and navigate to http://localhost:8081.
 Contributing
 Contributions are welcome!
 Please follow these steps to contribute: